 The enforcement actions may include, but are not limited to, warning letters, public notifications or Safety Alerts, product seizure, recommendation for actions under sections 25 or 39, order to require and disclose information recommendation for device licence suspension, order to modify labelling or packaging, establishment licence suspension, import refusal, mandatory recall order injunction or prosecution.

 The Inspectorate applies enforcement actions based on risk to health and considers various factors including the types and classification of the devices involved, population at risk, degree of noncompliance and the company history in responding to noncompliance.

-Enforcement procedures following a noncompliance rating after an inspection are detailed in "Guidance on the Medical Device Inspection Program (GUI-0064)".
+Enforcement procedures following a noncompliance rating after an inspection are detailed in "How Health Canada inspects medical device establishments (GUI-0064)".

 June 12, 2015

 Part 2 - Custom-made and Special Access Devices